-- (8) Have you eaten any cookies today? - (9) If Sue has eaten any cookies today, Jane will kiss me.
+- (6) Have you eaten any cookies today? - (7) If Sue has eaten any cookies today, John will kiss me.

-Without giving a formal analysis, note that if the answer to (8) is no, then the answer is also necessarily no to the question "Have you eaten any chocolate cookies today?", but not to "Have you eaten any baked goods today?".
-Similarly, if it is the case that Jane will kiss me in accordance with (9), then she will still kiss me if the cookies happened to have been chocolate ones.
+Without giving a formal analysis, note that if the answer to (6) is no, then the answer is also necessarily no to the question Have you eaten any chocolate cookies today?, but not to Have you eaten any baked goods today?.
+Similarly, if it is the case that John will kiss me in accordance with (7), then he will kiss me regardless of whether the cookies happened to have been chocolate ones or peanut butter ones.
 But I am not guaranteed a kiss if Sue ate a babka instead of cookies.
 These facts hold for every single language ever studied.
 The recurrence of these patterns in every single language is a breathtaking discovery about the structure of the human mind.
 This knowledge gives us great predictive power, and it is hard to imagine treating it as anything but an empirical result.
 NPIs and DEOs are basic building blocks of language-they are part of Universal Grammar.
-No computer language makes use of them.
+However, no computer language has any analogue to NPIs.
 If anyone wants to do a corpus study of NPIs, it will rely on the armchair work that has identified the category in the first place.